jruwaard/aph_ema_handbook/docs/lmm.md

 The first argument of the lme function, `Y ~ 1`, specifies the fixed 'effect' (in this case: the mean intercept).
 The second argument, `random =~ 1 | id` specifies the random effect.
 In this model, intercepts are allowed to vary between participants.
-The fitted model is assigned to a variable ('fm'), which we will use later to study the fitted model.
+The fitted model is assigned to a variable (`fm`), which we will use later to study the fitted model.